Advice for Spire clients on preparing for the next release of Spire Maritime 2.0 API using GraphQL.

 - Recognizing and resolving where possible duplicate vessels reporting using the same IMO number.

 - Maintaining a single vessel history even when changing MMSI number.

 - Additional AIS sources - The latest terrestrial partner added March 2021 is only available in the new services.
 Satellite AIS data from the next generation of Spire satellites will only be included in the new services.

-- Improved and extended Enhanced Vessel Data (EVD) - Additional EVD partner added and more data fields added to the new service.
+- Improved and extended vessel characteristics - An additional vessel characteristics partner has been added along with additional data fields added to the new service.

 - A single endpoint for all API services: Going forward a single GraphQL endpoint will be used to deliver all core Maritime API services.